GFiorino/How-to-Secure-Home-WiFi-Guide/docs/index.md

 # Home Wi-Fi Security Guide

 Welcome to the **Home Wi-Fi Security Guide**.
-This documentation provides step-by-step instructions on securing your Wi-Fi network and troubleshooting common issues.
+This guide offers a step-by-step approach for installing, configuring, and automating Home Assistant.
+It is designed for users at all experience levels, ensuring a smooth setup process and troubleshooting support.

 ## 📖 **Navigation**
 Use the links below to access different sections of the guide: